best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 ### Why have you chosen to do the analysis this way?

+Understanding user needs ensures that the analysis is valuable.

+* There should be a plan to consult users at the beginning and throughout the development process, to ensure that their needs are being met.
 * The methodology and data should be suitable for the question being asked.
+* The analysis should be developed by more than one individual, to allow pair programming and peer review.
+This increases the sustainability of the analysis.
 * The analysis should be carried out using open-source analysis tools, wherever possible.
 Your team should be able to explain why they have chosen the analysis tools and why they are confident that they are fit for purpose.
-* The analysis should be developed by more than one individual, to allow pair programming and peer review.
-This increases the sustainability of the analysis.
-* Users should be consulted at the beginning and throughout the development process, to ensure that their needs are met.

 ### How are you storing input data?

+Versioning input data ensures that we can reproduce our analysis.

 * Input data should be versioned, so that analysis outputs can be reproduced.
 * Data should be stored in an open format (e.g. CSV or ODS), not formats that are restricted to proprietary software like SAS and Stata.
 * Large or complex datasets should be stored in a database.
-* You should monitor the data quality, following [the government data quality framework](https://www.gov.uk/government/publications/the-government-data-quality-framework/the-government-data-quality-framework).
+* You should monitor the quality of data, following [the government data quality framework](https://www.gov.uk/government/publications/the-government-data-quality-framework/the-government-data-quality-framework).

 ### How will you keep track of changes to the code and why they were made?

+[Version control](version_control.md) of changes provides an audit trail.

 * The code, documentation, and peer reviews should all be version controlled.
 Git software is most commonly used for this.
-* Ideally the code is developed on an open source code platform, like GitHub.
+* The code should be developed on an open source code platform, like GitHub.
 This transparency increases your users trust in the analysis.
 * There should be a clear record of every change and who made it.
 * Each change should be linked to a reason, for example, a new requirement or an issue in the existing code.
 * Reviews of changes should be stored with the version of the analysis that was reviewed.